MicrosoftDocs/memdocs/memdocs/intune/apps/macos-shell-scripts.md

  - The agent is in an irrecoverable state for more than 24 hours (device-awake time).

  ### How to turn off usage data sent to Microsoft for shell scripts?
- To turn off usage data sent to Microsoft from Intune MDM Agent, **open Company Portal > Menu > Preferences > uncheck "allow Microsoft to collect usage data"**.
+ To turn off usage data sent to Microsoft from Intune MDM Agent, open Company Portal and select **Menu** > **Preferences** > *uncheck 'allow Microsoft to collect usage data'*.
 This will turn off usage data sent for both Intune MDM agent and Company Portal.

 ## Known issues
 - **User group assignment:** Shell scripts assigned to user groups doesn't apply to devices.
 User group assignment is currently not supported in preview.
 Use device group assignment to assign scripts.
 - **Collect logs:** "Collect logs" action is visible.
 But when log collection is attempted, it shows "an error occurred" and doesn't capture logs.
 Log collection is currently not supported in preview.
 - **No script run status:** In the unlikely event that a script is received on the device and the device goes offline before the run status is reported, the device will not report run status for the script in the admin console.
+- **User status report:** An empty report issue exists.
+In the [Microsoft Endpoint Manager Admin Center](https://go.microsoft.com/fwlink/?linkid=2109431), select **Monitor**.
+The user status shows an empty report.

 ## Next steps